YottaDB/YDBDoc/MessageRecovery/errors.rst

 EPOCHTNHI, At the EPOCH record at offset xxxx of yyyy transaction number [0xaaaa] is higher than database transaction number [0xbbbb]

-MUPIP Error: This indicates that during turnaround point from where mupip applies logical records, backward recover found that epoch's transaction number is greater than the current database transaction number.
+MUPIP Error: This indicates that at the turnaround point from where MUPIP applies logical records, Backward Recover found that the epoch's transaction number is greater than the current database transaction number.

-Action: Contact your system administrator and if necessary report the entire incident context to your YottaDB support channel.
+Action: Contact your system administrator and if necessary, report the entire incident context to your YottaDB support channel.

 -------------------------
 EQUAL